DrewHans/coreboot_thinkpad_x220/README.md

 ---

-# Coreboot 4.17 Configuration for the Thinkpad x220
+# Coreboot 4.19 Configuration for the Thinkpad x220

-When you run `make nconfig` you should make sure the options below are selected (but don't deselect any coreboot defaults, except for secondary payloads).
+When you run `make nconfig` you MUST make sure the options below are selected!
+Don't deselect any coreboot defaults (these can vary version to version).
+If you have the free space available, you can select secondary payloads (like coreinfo).

+WARNING: Be sure to select "ROM chip size (8192 KB (8 MB))" under Mainboard (even if you replaced the stock 8 MB chip with a different sized one; if you soldered a 16 MB chip on like I did, then you should run scripts/expand_coreboot_rom.sh after building the coreboot.rom).
+Not sure why but whenever I select a different ROM chip size option, the resulting ROM does not work on my laptop.
+Don't forget this step or else you will waste hours of your life trying to figure out what went wrong.
+You've been warned.

 ```
 General